• Skip to primary navigation

 This cultured cream is then left to thicken and curdle before being strained and packaged.

-The resulting cheese is rich and creamy, with a slightly tangy flavor.
+The resulting cheese is creamy, with a slightly tangy flavor.

 While cream cheese is often associated with breakfast foods like bagels and muffins, it can also be used in various other recipes.